pranavreddy23/autoware.privately-owned-vehicles/README.md

 # Privately Owned Vehicles - Autonomous Highway Pilot
 The goal for this effort in Autoware is to build an open-source highway autonomy system for privately owned vehicles that can power safe autonomous driving for cars around the world.
+To learn more about how to participate in this project, please read the [onboarding guide](/ONBOARDING.md)

 ![Autoware PoV](Media/Autoware_PoV.jpg)